Verordnung über den Bau und Betrieb der Straßenbahnen

 The Verordnung über den Bau und Betrieb der Straßenbahnen ("Ordinance on the Construction and Operation of Street Railways" / light railway regulations), abbreviated as BOStrab, is a German law regulation governing the field of tramway, metro and light rail operations.

 The orders are enacted by the Federal Ministry of Transport based on enabling act through the General Railway Law ("Allgemeinen Eisenbahngesetz", first issued on 29.
 March 1951).
 The supervisory authority is delegated to the Federal Railway Authority of Germany.

 The BOStrab regulations are not as strict as the EBO main railway regulations; for example the BOStrab does not specify a strict loading gauge to follow.
 A third law ESBO (Eisenbahn-Bau- und Betriebsordnung für Schmalspurbahnen) covers narrow-gauge railway regulations.
-The distinctions for these light rail systems are slightly different from in the UK Tramways Act 1870 / Light Railways Act 1896.
+The distinctions for these light rail systems are slightly different from in the UK Tramways Act 1870 (33 & 34 Vict. c.
+78) / Light Railways Act 1896.